VeeamHub/grafana/veeam-backup-microsoft-azure-grafana/README.md

 * Download the Veeam Backup for Microsoft Azure JSON file and import it into your Grafana
 * Enjoy :)

+**Extra**
+You will need two extra grafana plugins, in case you do not have them, the pie-chart, and the Worldmap Panel, you can quickly install them with the next:

+``grafana-cli plugins install grafana-worldmap-panel``

+``grafana-cli plugins install grafana-piechart-panel``

+``service grafana-server restart``

 ----------

 ### Additional Information